kuberhealthy/kuberhealthy/cmd/resource-quota-check/README.md

 This check lists all namespaces in the cluster and checks if each resource (`CPU` and `memory`) are at an ok percentage.

 This check can be configured to use either a `blacklist` or a `whitelist` of namespaces, allowing you to explicitly target or ignore specific namespaces.
-This can be changed with the environment variables `BLACKLIST_ON` and `WHITELIST_ON` which take `"true" or "false`.
-This check assumes the use of a `blacklist` on check runs; if both `BLACKLIST_ON` and `WHITELIST_ON` options are enabled, `BLACKLIST_ON` will take precedence.
+This can be changed with the environment variables `BLACKLIST` and `WHITELIST` which take `"true" or "false`.
+This check assumes the use of a `BLACKLIST` on check runs; if both `BLACKLIST` and `WHITELIST` options are enabled, `BLACKLIST` will take precedence.
 The default lists are:

-    blacklist = []string{"default"} // Ignores 'default' namespace by default.
+    BLACKLIST = []string{"default"} // Ignores 'default' namespace by default.
     whitelist = []string{"kube-system", "kuberhealthy"} // Explicitly looks at 'kube-system' and 'kuberhealthy' namespaces by default.

-Remember that the `blacklist` option takes precedence and is on by default.
+Remember that the `BLACKLIST` option takes precedence and is on by default.

-If any namespaces for the check need to be on the `blacklist` or `whitelist` they can be specified with the environment variable `NAMESPACES`, which expects a comma-separated list of namespaces (`"default,kube-system,istio"`) and can help you configure which namespaces to check when used in combination, with the `BLACKLIST_ON` and `WHITELIST_ON` environment variables.
+If any namespaces for the check need to be on the `blacklist` or `whitelist` they can be specified with the environment variable `NAMESPACES`, which expects a comma-separated list of namespaces (`"default,kube-system,istio"`) and can help you configure which namespaces to check when used in combination, with the `BLACKLIST` and `WHITELIST` environment variables.

 Additionally, a `threshold` or `percentage` can be set that will determine when the check will configure and create alert messages.
 You can configure this value with the environment variable `THRESHOLD`, which expects a float value between `0.0` and `1.00` (_not inclusive_).
 By default, the threshold is set to `0.90` or `90%`